jurgen-kluft/ccode/README.md

 # CCODE - Package Manager + Project Generator

 This is a project generator that uses Go and its package management for C++ packages.
 The structure of packages are defined in Go and files can be generated for Visual Studio (.sln, .vcxproj and .filters), CMake as well as Tundra.
-Work in progress for Zig as build systems.
+Work in progress for also supporting Zig as a build system.

 Any C++ external dependency like Boost, DirectX or whatnot should be wrapped in a package (github or other git server).
 There are a couple of notable features that are triggered when generating the project files: